 ACT understands several different comparison file formats.
 See the section called Running a Comparison in Chapter 2 for details.
 Note that ACT is a comparison viewer only.
 The comparison information itself must be generated externally.
 See the section called Running a Comparison in Chapter 2 for more details.

-For other information see the the ACT web pages, the ACT example pages or the the Artemis web pages.
+For other information see the the ACT web pages or the the Artemis web pages.

 System Requirements